KTamas03/sql-challenge/README.md

   - This folder contains the pgAdmin 4 application.
   - To confirm the installation, start pgAdmin (this will open in a new browser window).
 Connect to the default server by clicking on it and entering the password if prompted.

-## Usage
-A step by step series of examples that tell you how to get a development env running.

 ## Contributing
 AskBCS Learning Assistant - 24hr assistant with date format issue: added code: